1370 - 1671

 Thurn & Taxis was fascinated to feel the spirit of the old postmasters.

-And he was amused the student also knew about the same place,
+He was captivated the student also knew

 but what he knew had nothing to do with Telecom